kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     =================== :end array: ------------------

 So this shows without doubt that the module `mh` I have trouble with is loaded.
+Confused.

+So I have a model `test` which calls model `mh` which in turn calls model `ex_model` to invoke a method in `ex_model` which itself calls a method in `mh`.
+Now that's fairly complicated.

+But the real circumstance that produces this trouble is the fact that I call this method of `ex_model` in the constructor of `mh` which is really dumb.

+I checked the existence of the models somewhere in the sequence, but when being in the constructor, this model cannot have been recorded yet.
+So `ex_model` in turn wants to call `mh` which, being constructed, isn't available yet.
+I should have asked for the existence of models at this place.
+Later on, this information doesn't tell me anything of use.

+I don't pretend to have really understood what happened here, but this explanation sounds plausible.
+Anyway, removing my call in the constructor and placing it some other place totally resolved the whole issue.

-For a very complex problem, I developed a technique where I could switch on or off this kind of debug messages in certain functions via `GET` variables.
+For other very complex problems, I developed a technique where I could switch on or off this kind of dirty debug messages in certain functions via `GET` variables.
 This turned out to be very helpful as well.

-This kind of debugging is really dirty, I admit that.
+This kind of debugging is really messy, I admit that.
 But I can comment any of these lines anytime in order to uncomment them whenever I should happen to need them again.
 That makes debugging very fast and easy.
+It's not elegant, it's not professional, but it simply works.

 Digression: Adding microtime by trigger <span style="font-size: 11px;float: right;"><a href="#toc">Table of Content</a></span>
 ----------